GoodforGod/itmo.help.bot/README.md

 Commands used to tune *bots settings* or provide helpful information.

+* */settings* - All the settings bot have.
 * */help* - Tell you about some markup info.
 * */lang* - Change **language** for bot.
 * */feedback* - Send your *feedback/ideas/bugreports*.
 * */silent* - Disable/Enable all notifications from Bot.
+* */exclude* - Exclude lessons from schedule and notifications.
 * */menu* - Summon bot menu.

 <img src="https://media.giphy.com/media/4ZogUfsrvXj3fEK2kc/giphy.gif" align="middle"/>